ivyostosh/personal-site/src/data/about.md

 # Intro

 I was a bit slow to find out what I truly want to do for life.
-25 years to be exact.
+25 years to be exact.\
+\
 By that time, I have finished both my undergraduate and graduate education in Accounting, got my CPA license, and started to work at a CPA firm.
-Regardless, I made up my mind to pursue a career in Computer Science instead.\
+Regardless, I made up my mind to pursue a career in Computer Science instead.
+Why?
+I came to realize nothing else in my career beats the excitement of building a good piece of software, solving a hard problem, and optimizing a lengthy process.\
 \
-I was also a bit slow to act after making that decision.
-After all, besides dream, there's life and life always comes with a cost.
-So I kept my full-time Accounting job while continued on my transition.
-It took me 3 years to finish my CS degree, build up a new resume, and start to apply for a full-time Software Engineer position.\
+After making that decision, I took 3 years to finish my CS degree, sharpen skills through side projects, and build up a new resume.
-\
-Looking back, do I doubt myself and question my decisions?
-Sometimes, but that never stopped me and would never stop me.
-I believe in incremental changes, hard work, and doing things that you are truly passionate about.
-I don't have the sharpest CS skills you can find on the market, but I have the dedication, passion, and confidence to build a good piece of software.
+I'm now ready to embark on a new journey as a full-time Software Engineer.

 # Currently

 I currently work at Google as a Revenue Systems Analyst.
-My main work is to develop revenue infrastructure work for Google Ads incentives programs.
+My main work is to build revenue infrastructure work for Google Ads incentives programs.
-I mainly use Google SQL, Plx Workflow, and Blaze BUILD for my work, but also find opportunities to do more work in Python, Pandas, Java and ML.

 # Some facts and history